futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

   in array bfilt `seq` bfilt
 ```
 Equivalently, we could have pattern-matched on `bfilt` and used a bang pattern
 on its `array` field.
-The final version of our `mkFromList'` function looks like
+The final version of our `mkFromList'` function looks
-this:
+something like this:

 ``` haskell
 -- file: BloomFilter/BloomFilter.hs